Definition of lamp shell in English:

 - For example, horseshoe crabs (Limulus) and lampshells (Lingula) both occur in shallow marine environments, where many predators and competitors exist, particularly since the Cretaceous Period.

 - Until now, the earliest animals known to be coloured were lamp shells that lived about 350 million years ago.

-mid 19th century: from its resemblance to an ancient oil lamp.
+Mid 19th century: from its resemblance to an ancient oil lamp.

 Definition of lamp shell in:

-- The US English dictionary
+- US English dictionary